d-misra/SFND_Lidar_Obstacle_Detection/README.md

 - **Working with Point Cloud Data** using the [Point Cloud Library](https://pointcloudlibrary.github.io/) (PCL), including streaming PCD files,
 - Segmenting the road from obstacles by **fitting a plane using RANSAC**,
 - **Clustering non-road points into obstacles** using Euclidean Clustering via Kd-trees,
-- **Fitting oriented bounding boxes** over clustered obstacle points to simplify tracking and collision detection.
+- **Fitting oriented bounding boxes** over clustered obstacle points to simplify tracking and collision avoidance.

 **Warning when cloning:** This repository is pretty heavy because the original creators chose to include Point Cloud Data files at [`src/sensors/data/pcd`](src/sensors/data/pcd); these files sum up to about 342 MB.